merciful-islam-01/merciful-islam-01/README.md

 I'm Merciful Islam, you can call me Mercy.
 I'm from Bangladesh.
 Currently I'm studying BSc in Computer Science (Cyber Security), at Asia Pacific University of Technology & Innovation in Malaysia.

-During my BSc studies I've started doing a lots of things, and in my mind I felt like I need to save them and there for here I am.
+During my BSc studies I've started doing a lots of things, and in my mind I felt like I need to save them and then here I am.

 ## A bit about me
 Past